nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Dispatcher.java`](../src/main/java/seedu/toluist/dispatcher/Dispatcher.java)

 `Dispatcher` acts like a router in a traditional Web MVC architecture.
 On receiving new input from the UI, `Dispatcher` decides which `Controller` is the best candidate to handle the input, then instantiates and asks the `Controller` object to execute the command.

 In effect, `Dispatcher` is implementing the **Facade**, shielding the command logic from the Ui.

 ### 3.4.
 Controller component

 <img src="images/ControllerClassDiagram.png" width="600"><br>
-_Figure 3.4 : Structure of the Controller Component_
+**Figure 3.4**: Structure of the Controller Component

 **API** : [`Controller.java`](../src/main/java/seedu/toluist/controller/Controller.java)

-`Controller` has a `execute` method to execute the command passed by the dispatcher.
+`Controller` has an `execute` method to execute the command passed by the dispatcher.
 The command execution can affect the `Model`, the `Storage` (e.g. adding a task) and/or raise events.
 The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the dispatcher.
 After every `execute` invocation, `Controller` can optionally set new states in the `UiStore`, which subsequently trigger a Ui re-render.

 Each command is represented by a different Controller class, which all extends from the abstract `Controller` class.
-Hence, `Controller` is implementing the `Command` pattern.
+The `Controller` is implementing the `Command` pattern, where each `Controller` class carries the functionality of a different command.

+Some other interesting properties of `Controller` are described below.

+#### 3.4.1.
+Responsible for its own tokenization

+As opposed to having central `Tokenizer` or `Parser` class to decide how to tokenize all the different commands, each `Controller` provides its own implementation for `tokenize`.
+This is more modular than having a single `Tokenizer` class, as different commands can have very different formats, leading to very different tokenization logics in the corresponding `Controller` classes (Though if the logics are similar, they can be shared through a helper class).

+In effect, this is applying `Open Closed Principle`, as the `Dispatcher` do not need to be aware of how the different `Controller` do their tokenization, and only interact with each `Controller` through the common API `tokenize`.
+For new commands with vastly different formats, you can then easily add a new `Controller` with its own `tokenize` implementation.

+#### 3.4.2.
+Responsible for its own parameter suggestions

+To support parameter suggestion, each `Controller` must also implement the API `getSuggestedKeywordMapping` which provide a list of parameters for each command, as well as any options specific to a parameter.
+Again, there was a conscious decision to let this be provided individually by each `Controller`.
+Though an alternative approach is to have a single class that stores all the keywords used by all commands, this approach quickly grows out of hand when there are different commands having the same parameter, but used for different purposes.

+Again, `Open Closed Principle` is applied here, where a new `Controller` can be added easily while the implementation for getting suggested keyword inside `CommandDispatcher` can remain unchanged.

 ### 3.5.
 Model component